tejasv02/calabash-sample/README.md

 7) Run Pickerjavatest.java as testng test

+Reference:

+This project is cloned from - https://github.com/calabash-driver/gdg-devfest-zrh

 PROBLEMS THAT MIGHT NEED TO BE FIXED:
 I will try to put some help on problems, I faced during installation in this blog - http://mytechlifez.blogspot.co.uk/2013/01/calabash-android-driver-java.html